 For more detailed information, visit our website.

-For assistance with this process, students are encouraged to contact the Student Help Center at 409-933-8663 or visit the Student Help Center located in Room A-146 of the Enrollment Center.
+For assistance with this process, students are encouraged to contact the Student Help Center at 409-933-8663 or visit the Student Help Center located on the first floor of the Student Center.
 You may also contact your College Connection Advisor located at your High School.